-The two projects currently under construction include Parkview Towers, the acquisition and rehabilitation of an eleven story, 125 mixed-income unit apartment building in Takoma Park, Maryland.
+Two additional projects have been awarded Weinberg funding.
+The first is Parkview Towers, the acquisition and rehabilitation of an eleven story, 125 mixed-income unit apartment building in Takoma Park, Maryland.
 105 of the units are affordable to families with annual incomes of 60 percent of area median income or \$64,500 for a family of four and 20 are market-rate units.
 The units are a mix of one, two and three bedroom units, including one-studio unit.
 Because of the generosity of The Harry and Jeanette Weinberg Foundation, five UFAS units; one studio unit, two-one bedroom units and two-two bedroom units have made available for disabled households whose income fall between 15 percent and 30 percent of the Area Median Income; these households will be referred by the Maryland Department of Health and Mental Hygiene.
 Project financing include \$10.9 million Tax Exempt Bond Loan with FHA Risk Sharing, \$4.8 million in equity raised from the syndication of \$497,000 in federal Low Income Tax Credits, \$2 million in state-appropriated Rental Housing Funds, \$784,773 in funding under the Weinberg Partnership, and a deferred developer's fee in the amount of \$1.2.million.
 Additional project sources include a \$950,000 loan from Montgomery County and \$579,000 from the Maryland Energy Administration.
-Parkview Towers closed in 2013 and occupancy is expected to be complete in the Summer of 2014.
+Parkview Towers closed February 2013 and units are expected to be available the first quarter of 2014.

-The second project under construction is Rivers Edge Apartments and Studio for the Arts, located in Salisbury, Maryland.
+The second is Rivers Edge Apartments and Studio for the Arts, located in Salisbury, Maryland.
 The project is the new construction of 90 units of family housing.
 Three of the 90 units will serve people with disabled with income between 15 percent and 30 percent of AMI.
+Rivers Edge is currently in processing and is projected to close in late 2013 with units available in late 2014.
 Financing provided by DHCD coupled with the funding from the Harry and Jeanette Weinberg Foundation will enable persons with disabilities at SSI level incomes to live in accessible, quality homes integrated into a vibrant setting with easy access to services; a win-win for the local jurisdictions and the State of Maryland.
 But for the innovative public-philanthropic partnership among DHCD, the Weinberg Foundation and DHMH, these units would not be available to persons with disabilities and DHCD would not be able to extend similar opportunities throughout the state.